Norris takes pole ahead of McLaren teammate Piastri at Hungarian GP. Verstappen starting 3rd

 Verstappen will likely not be able to count on any help from teammate Sergio Pérez, whose woes continued when his Red Bull spun off and hit the barrier during the first segment of qualifying.
 He is set to start from 16th.

+“It cannot happen again,” Perez said.
+“But at the same time, it makes me more determined to get back to my form, to ... head down and learn from these mistakes that have happened one after the other.”

-That came after the Mexican driver also got stuck in the gravel in qualifying for the British GP last round.
+At the British GP two weeks ago, the Mexican driver also got stuck in the gravel in qualifying.
 Following that error, Red Bull team principal Christian Horner said Pérez’s poor performances were “unsustainable,” sparking speculation that he could be replaced despite having signed a new contract just last month.

 Yuki Tsunoda also slammed the side of his RB car into the barrier near the end of qualifying, damaging his front wing.